Land classifications

 • General Land

-This includes properties such as rental, holiday homes, vacant or commercial land.
+This includes properties such as rentals, holiday homes, vacant or commercial land.
 This land is taxable.

 • Principal Residence Land

 There is a dwelling on this land.
 The property must be where the owner (who has at least a 50 per cent interest in the land) resides as their principal place of residence.
-This means it is where they ordinarily eat and sleep.
+This means it is where they ordinarily eat and sleep the majority of the time.
 This land is not taxable.

 Refer to the Land tax guideline for additional information.